Cloud Performance Monitor

 The path from a VPC at left to a Customer Gateway at right.

-• Click on a network element to slide out a Details drawer from the right of the screen.
-A details drawer provides further information about the element in areas such as Traffic, Performance, and Route Table.
+• Click a network element to open a Details drawer from the right, providing further information in areas such as Traffic, Performance, and Route Table.

-• Click on a link (segment of a path) to open a popup with information about the link.
+• Click a link (segment of a path) to open a informational popup.
 The type of line representing each link depends on whether the link is being monitored with performance testing:

-- Dashed gray line: The path is not currently being monitored.
-The popup (see screenshot at right) includes a Deploy Agent link, which opens the Deploy an Agent dialog so you can begin testing the link.
+• Dashed gray line: The path is not currently being monitored.
+The popup includes a Deploy Agent link, which opens the Deploy an Agent dialog so you can begin testing the link.

 • In a link popup:

-- Click Show Details to slide out a Details drawer from the right of the screen.
-The drawer contains details about the link in areas such as Traffic and Performance.
-These details parallel those shown in the details drawer on the Kentik Map (see Kentik Map Details).
+• Click Show Details to open the Details drawer, which contains details about the link in areas such as Traffic and Performance.
+These details parallel those shown in the Details drawer on the Kentik Map (see Kentik Map Details).

 Services Tab

-The Services tab of the Performance Monitor helps you manage synthetic testing of important AWS cloud services (S3, EC2, etc.) to evaluate their performance.
-Using flow data gathered by monitoring your cloud resources we can identify your utilization of various services based on IP address, either public or private (VPC endpoints that expose public AWS services).
-We then use this information to guide you as you determine the resources on which to test performance.
-We also make it easy to deploy agents to those resources.
+The Services tab helps you manage synthetic testing of important AWS and Azure cloud services (S3, EC2, Storage, Front Door, etc.) to evaluate their performance.
+Using flow data gathered by monitoring your cloud resources, Kentik can identify utilization of various services based on IP address, either public or private (VPC or VNet endpoints that expose cloud services), and guide you as to which resources to test performance.
+You can also easily launch into deploying synthetics agents on those resources.

 Service Monitoring UI